-Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2015-2016 academic year (see the next item below), use the 2015-2016 academic year's CDS Question B1 cohort.)
-Include aid awarded to international students (i.e., those not qualifying for federal aid).
-Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
-(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)
+- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2019-2020 academic year (see the next item below), use the 2019-2020 academic year's CDS Question B1 cohort. - Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.

+- For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "nonneed-based scholarship or grant aid" on the last page of the definitions section. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-H1 2016-2017 estimated 2015-2016 final Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: x
+estimated 2019-2020 Final Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: x

-H3 Which needs-analysis methodology does your institution use in awarding institutional aid?
+Which needs-analysis methodology does your institution use in awarding institutional aid?
+(Formerly H3)

-H3 Federal methodology (FM) Х

-H3 Institutional methodology (IM)

-H3 Both FM and IM
+Federal methodology (FM) Institutional methodology (IM) Both FM and IM

-H1 Need-based \$ (Include non-need- based aid used to meet need.)
-Non-need- based \$ (Exclude non-need- based aid used to meet need.)
-H1 Scholarships/Grants H1 Federal \$15,092,616 \$523,343 H1 State (i.e., all states, not only the state in which your institution is located) \$4,688,587 \$326,032 H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$38,170 \$6,607,870 H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college \$6,842,852 \$12,188 H1 Total Scholarships/Grants \$26,662,225 \$7,469,433 H1 Self-Help H1 Student loans from all sources (excluding parent loans) \$18,510,256 \$24,455,475 H1 Federal Work-Study \$209,490 H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$3,432,061 H1 Total Self-Help \$18,719,746 \$27,887,536 H1 Other H1 Parent Loans \$6,930,838 H1 Tuition Waivers Reporting is optional.
+Need-based (Include non- need-based aid use to meet need.)
+Non-need- based (Exclude non- need-based aid use to meet need.)
+Scholarships/Grants Federal \$12,558,914 \$516,638 State all states, not only the state in which your institution is located \$3,381,299 \$405,723 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). ¢0.400.540 \$0 \$8,192,512 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college \$6,025,714 \$47,162 Total Scholarships/Grants \$21,965,927 \$9,162,035 Self-Help Student loans from all sources (excluding parent loans) \$12,172,524 \$21,068,231 Federal Work-Study \$2,734,436 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$2,734,436 Total Self-Help \$14,906,960 \$23,802,667 Parent Loans \$4,638,874 Tuition Waivers Note: Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere. \$4,247,581 H1 Athletic Awards \$2,387,372
+Do not report tuition waivers elsewhere. \$5,029,513 Athletic Awards \$2,720,759

-H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.
-Aid that is nonneed-based but that was used to meet need should be counted as need-based aid.
-Numbers should reflect the cohort awarded the dollars reported in H1.
-Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.
+- H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.